timepatience/Edu-DETR/README.md

 # Edu-DETR

 **Edu-DETR: A Spectral-Spatial Collaborative Network for Efficient Teacher Behavior Analysis in Crowded Classrooms**.

 ## Status

 Our manuscript is currently **under review**.
-The code, pretrained models, dataset-related resources, and usage instructions are being organized and will be released after the review process is completed.
+The code, pretrained models, and usage instructions are being organized and will be released after the review process is completed.

 ## Overview